-A tracking table should always be included as an annex to the cover letter for submissions within all procedures.
+A tracking table should always be included as an annex to the cover letter for submissions within all procedures, except for EDQM submissions.
 The file should be named cc-tracking-var.pdf and be placed in /XXXX/m1/eu/10-cover/cc (e.g. ema-tracking-var.pdf for a CP, common-tracking-var.pdf in an MRP/DCP, or be-tracking-var.pdf in a NP.)